This post was updated to reflect current trends and information.

-The term “drop-ship” has been used quite a lot in 2016 by retailers and manufacturers alike.
-This supply chain management method looks to be gaining in popularity going into 2017 and will likely be in high demand for years to come as well.
+The term “drop-ship” has been used quite a lot in recent years by retailers and manufacturers alike.
+This supply chain management method looks to be gaining in popularity going into 2019 and will likely be in high demand for years to come as well.

 Let me first explain the meaning of drop shipping and how it has become so popular…